Transfer Credit Guidelines

 The following guidelines apply to all successful transfer credit:

-- Transfer credits must be from an accredited institution;
+- Transfer credits must be from an approved and accredited institution;

-- Students must earn a C or higher in an academic credit course;
+- Students must earn a C or higher in an academic credit course.
+Pass/fail courses will transfer;

-- Students will earn only the number of credits as the other institution attributes to the course;
+- Students will earn only the number of credits as the other institution attributes to the course or less, depending on the institution;

 - A maximum of 80 credits from a four-year institution and 60 credits from a two-year institution (combined total of 80) may be accepted toward a Northeastern degree;